Coyle Girelli: Musical theater

+In June 2023, it was announced that Reincarnation Blues, a new musical Girelli created and composed with Ben Thornewill and Laura Zlatos, based on the critically acclaimed book of the same name, was selected for development at the prestigious Rhinebeck Writers Retreat in the summer of 2023.

+In early 2025 a live performance of music from the show was performed at Drom in downtown Manhattan featuring Broadway performers Morgan Siobhan Green, and Eleri Ward.

+In April 2025 a closed workshop and presentation of the show took at place at The Other Palace in London and featured Broadway actor Noah Ricketts as male lead Milo.

-Love Kills 2018-2020
+Love Kills 2018–2020

-In 2017 Girelli announced on Twitter that he is working on a debut solo record Love Kills to be released in summer 2018.
+In 2017, Girelli announced on Twitter that he is working on a debut solo record Love Kills to be released in summer 2018.

 Debut single "Where's My Girl?" was released 11 May 2018 described by Clash Magazine as a "swooning knee trembler".
 Follow up single "My Blue Heart" was released on 8 June 2018.